jwodder/envec/README.md

 - `TODO.txt` — an overly large file

-- `data/` — data files used by the library, `details.pl`, and/or nothing
+- `data/` — data files used by the library, `tutor.pl`, and/or nothing
     - `abbrevs.tsv` — table of various systems of M:TG set abbreviations
     - `badflip.txt` — formerly contained missing text that Gatherer omitted from certain flip cards; currently not needed